benbjurstrom/benbjurstrom.com/benbjurstrom.com/content/sqlite-vec-php.md

 ## The Challenge with SQLite Extensions in PHP

-When you use SQLite from PHP, you're not actually using a system-installed SQLite binary.
-Instead, the SQLite library is compiled directly into the PHP binary itself.
+When you use SQLite from PHP, you may not be using a system-installed SQLite binary.
+Instead, often the SQLite library is compiled directly into the PHP binary itself.
 This means that if you want to use a SQLite extension like sqlite-vec, you can't simply install it system-wide and expect it to work.

 Instead you have two options: